Developer Guide

 Prerequisite: Using default example data (or make sure when

-is entered, you can see the appointmentMeet Alice
+list allis entered, you can see the appointmentMeet Aliceand the property withAliceas client name). -

 Test case: